FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 As the relying party, aka cosmosclownstore.com, you may specify what type of authenticators you want to support.
 You can’t get very granular, but you can specify if you only want to support platform authenticators or cross-platform authenticators.

 Next, let's look at attestation.
+This is not a separate ceremony, but a way of verifying authenticator lineage.

 ## Attestation